 Tip #7 Reference Their Popular Culture

 This one is a little like learning to speak their language.
 It’s very common to use examples or quotations in our writing, but bear in mind at all times that you’re writing for your ideal client.
 You need to use references they will understand.
 You need to quote people they will not only recognise, but will like and respect.
 For example, I’m a HUGE Sci-Fi and Fantasy buff, so much so that I’m actually an editor over on Sci-Fi Fantasy Network.
 Yet female entrepreneurs as a collective are not known for liking SFF.
-I’m certain there are some, just like me, who love the genres and would know exactly what I meant if I referenced Firefly, Labyrinth, Star Trek, or Lord of the Rings, but because I know my ideal client, I know what she likes to watch and read, and SFF is not up there at the top of the list!
+I’m certain there are some, just like me, who love the genres and would know exactly what I meant if I referenced Firefly, Labyrinth, Star Trek, or Lord of the Rings, but I know my ideal client, I know what she likes to watch and read, and SFF is not up there at the top of the list!
+At least, not for the majority.

 Would you care?